Threshold

 Digital platforms need that.

-I didn’t retrofit meaning onto the writing later.
+I didn’t retrofit meaning later.

 I went back and found it already there.

-Here’s the part that took the longest to explain.
+Here’s what took longest to explain:

 I built the system first.